Root of the Problem (A Pathfinder 1e Mini-Adventure)

 All my articles are possible due to support from my patrons, and many are suggested by those patrons!
 If you want to encourage more micro-adventures or PF1 content, or just stick some money in a tip jar, check out my Patreon!

-Posted on November 22, 2022, in Adventure Design, Adventure Sketch, Business of Games, Microsetting, Pathfinder Development and tagged Adventure, Freelance Life, gaming, Geekery, Pathfinder.
+Posted on November 22, 2022, in Adventure Design, Adventure Sketch, Business of Games, Microsetting, Pathfinder Development and tagged Adventure, Freelance Life, gaming, Geekery, Pathfinder First Edition.
 Bookmark the permalink.
 Leave a comment.